Justice Court

 If you have received a citation, you must contact the court no less than 5 days and no more than 14 days after the issue date.
 If you fail to respond within 14 days, it may result in late fees and/or a warrant for your arrest being issued.

-The Justice Court uses the State of Utah Uniform Fine Schedule as a guideline in setting bail and sentencing.
+The Justice Court uses the State of Utah Uniform Fine Schedule as a guidline in setting bail and sentencing.

 Per UCA 76-3-301.7 you may request community service in place of fine payment.
 You will need to appear in open court with a plan including the non-profit or government agency that has agreed to supervise your service and when you will complete the hours, if approved.